 Support for Food Bank Activities

-According to statistics published by Japan’s Ministry of the Environment and Ministry of Agriculture, Forestry and Fisheries, around 6.43 million tons of food is wasted per year (estimates in fiscal 2018) in Japan, despite still being edible.
+According to statistics published by Japan’s Ministry of Agriculture, Forestry and Fisheries, around 6.12 million tons of food is wasted per year (estimates in fiscal 2019) in Japan, despite still being edible.
 Meanwhile, many people struggle to consume adequate meals.
 Since 2007, the Kewpie Group has supported food bank* activities run by the NPO Second Harvest Japan and donated goods such as mayonnaise, dressing, and jam.
-In fiscal 2018, eight offices in Japan belonging to four group companies donated to eight food bank groups in several areas.
+In fiscal 2019, nine offices in Japan belonging to three group companies donated to eight food bank groups in several areas.

 *Food banks accept factory seconds produced during food manufacturing and provide them free of charge to persons in need and welfare facilities such as foster centers.